Carol Channing, Beloved Star of Broadway's Hello, Dolly!, Dead at 97

 Carol Channing's longtime publicist, B. Harlan Boll, announced the comedy legend died of natural causes Tuesday morning at 12:41 a.m.
 PT.
 Channing would have turned 98 on Jan.
 31.

-The 97-year-old actress died at her home in Rancho Mirage, Calif.
+The 97-year-old actress passed away at her home in Rancho Mirage, Calif.
+Channing had suffered two strokes in the past year, Boll told The New York Times in a telephone interview.

+"It is with extreme heartache, that I have to announce the passing of an original industry pioneer, legend and icon: Miss Carol Channing.
+I admired her before I met her and have loved her since the day she stepped—or fell, rather—into my life," Boll told People in a statement.
+"It is so very hard to see the final curtain lower on a woman who has been a daily part of my life for more than a third of it.
+We supported each other, cried with each other, argued with each other, but always ended up laughing with each other.
+Saying goodbye is one of the hardest things I have ever had to do, but I know that when I feel those uncontrollable urges to laugh at everything and/or nothing at all, it will be because she is with me, tickling my funny bone."

 Channing's acting career spanned seven decades, though she's perhaps best known for her roles on Broadway as Dolly Levi in Hello Dolly! and as Lorelei Lee in Gentlemen Prefer Blondes.
 The actress revived both roles many times over the years, most recently playing Dolly in 1995.